bulutyazgan/marketify/README.md

 | **Submission review** | Embedded video (WebView), per-post-condition checklist, optional feedback, approve / reject.
 Status change animates on the creator's side over Realtime. |
 | **Notifications inbox** | Same shape as the creator's. |

-### Cross-cutting

-- **Custom JWT auth.** HS256 signed by an edge function.
-No Supabase Auth — a deliberate choice so the same JWT carries our `app_role` claim into RLS without an OAuth dance.
-- **Apify integration.** `clockworks/tiktok-scraper` (one run per TikTok refresh) and `apify/instagram-scraper` (two independent runs per IG refresh: `details` + `posts`).
-Webhook receiver verifies a shared secret, persists `metric_snapshots`, and a `BEFORE INSERT` trigger updates the per-user denormalized cache columns on `creator_profiles`, serialized with `pg_advisory_xact_lock`.
-- **Eligibility engine.** Pre-conditions live as a JSONB array on the listing; the trigger maintains `listings.min_followers_tiktok` / `min_followers_instagram` cache columns for fast feed filtering.
-Live evaluation on the listing detail screen reads the freshest snapshot.
-- **Listing versioning + cascade-cancel.** A SECURITY DEFINER trigger in `app_private` bumps a version on edits to versioned fields, copies the row, marks pending applications `cancelled_listing_edit`, and inserts notifications — all in one transaction.
-- **Metric staleness marker.** Hourly cron flips snapshots `>24h old` to `status='stale'`, surfacing the "Outdated" chip on the profile screen.
-- **Realtime subscriptions.** Notifications, applications, submissions, and metric_snapshots are all in the realtime publication.
-Both sides of the marketplace stay in sync without polling.
-- **Append-only events table.** Every state-changing action writes a row for audit and future analytics.

 ---

 ## Tech stack